-The financial statements have been prepared in accordance with the Companies Act 2006 as applicable to companies using IFRSs.
+The financial statements have been prepared in accordance with the Companies Act 2006 as applicable to companies using IFRSs and comply with the relevant provisions of Part XV of the Companies Act 2006.

 The Company is reliant on funding provided by Bank of Scotland plc (BOS) which is a subsidiary of Lloyds Banking Group plc (LBG).
 Lloyds Bank plc has provided letters of support dated 21 February 2017 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.